Labour Party blame game begins as crushing defeat looms

 “Corbyn was a disaster on the doorstep ... everyone knew he couldn’t lead the working class out of a paper bag,” said Alan Johnson, who served as a senior minister under Blair.

+“We need to fight back, not triangulate,” Burgon, Corbyn’s justice spokesman, said.

+“People on the doorstep weren’t complaining about our policies, and we wouldn’t have had the policies ... if it weren’t for Jeremy’s leadership,” he said, blaming the focus on Brexit and negative media coverage of Corbyn.

-Early results showed that Labour’s heartlands in former industrial areas of central and northern England - areas that typically voted for Brexit - had swung towards Johnson’s Conservatives.
+But early results showed that Labour’s heartlands in former industrial areas of central and northern England - areas that typically voted for Brexit - had swung towards Johnson’s Conservatives.

-Stoke was hard-hit by 1980s closures of heavy industry and coal mines but remains renowned for its porcelain, bone china and ceramics.
-Labour has represented Snell’s Stoke-on-Trent Central seat since the constituency was created in 1950.

-Snell said a combination of the perception that Labour was blocking Britain’s exit from the European Union, and some voters’ dislike of Corbyn meant he expected defeat.

-“It’s a lovely and toxic combination of the fact that the message in Stoke-on-Trent that’s been heard by the voters is that the Labour Party tried to stop Brexit,” Snell told the BBC.

-“It would be remiss of me not to mention that Jeremy Corbyn has come up on the doorstep: some people really like him, some people really dislike him, and that has been a turn off.”
+Labour lost seats it has held for decades like Blyth Valley in northern England, which had been Labour since it was formed in 1950 and Wrexham, the Welsh seat that had voted Labour each election since 1935.

+Corbyn did not address the exit polls as he arrived to hear the results in his own north London electoral seat, but weary Labour candidates taking in the scale of their defeat made it clear that he would have to face eventually.

+“I am devastated, I don’t know how you could have any other reaction other than being utterly heartbroken,” Labour’s Jess Phillips said.
+“This is not a time for easy answers as much as I wish it was.”

-Reporting by William James; editing by Michael Holden and Mike Collett-White
+Reporting by William James, additional reporting by Kylie MacLellan, Alistair Smout and Michael Holden; editing by Mike Collett-White